Museum's Books | Memberships | A Survivor's Story | A Life Twice Saved | Flight 19 | Newsletter

 Participants from the VTU0808G Navy Reservist Unit: CAPT Scott Hahn, CAPT Stephen Schaffer, CAPT Michael McGehee, Chief Deborah Kriege, CDR Rey Horta, CDR Mike Fleming (Ret), CDR Rich Silva, HM2 Richard McGowan, CAPT Jeff Jerome (Ret), Catherine Weidman USN, MAC Patrick Bowden, also NASFL Museum volunteers John Casey, Ray Rivera, Karl Bork, Mike McGee, and Walter Houghton.

 The Naval Air Station Fort Lauderdale was instrumental as thousands of men and women who went off to war received their training here.
 Most importantly, was the use of the Naval Air Station for training pilots and air crews on the specialized Grumman Avenger TBF/TBM torpedo bomber, which was the largest single engine plane used during the war.
 The Avenger was the first design to feature a new wing-folding mechanism created by Grumman, intended to maximize storage space on an aircraft carrier.
 Ground school at NAS Fort Lauderdale included extensive instruction in navigation, relating to the TBF/TBM Avenger.
 This was done on the "Link Trainer Building #8" (which houses this Museum).
-The building had eight Link Trainer Flight Simulators during the course of World War II.
-At this school, an Ensign (cadet) learned to navigate Avenger aircraft with the help of this simulator.
+The building had 6 - 8 Link Trainer Flight Simulators during the course of World War II.
+At this school, an Ensign learned to navigate Avenger aircraft with the help of this simulator.
 Ensign George H.W.
 Bush (former U.S President), and also the crew of Flight 19, were instructed to navigate TBM/TBF Avengers in this same Building.
-A preserved Link Trainer is on exhibit at this Museum.
-Capt.
-Carl Bork, a former Naval Aviator, located and purchased a WWII Link Trainer in New York.
-It was retrieved by Davie Police Officer Mike McGee, who traveled to Long Island and then delivered it to the Museum in August 2007.

 A 1945 Link Trainer Flight Simulator - Restoration